Exponential Functions, Logarithms & Their Derivatives

 \[\boxed{\frac{d}{dx}(a^x) = a^x \cdot \ln a}\]

-Notice: when \(a = e\), we get \(\ln e = 1\), so \(\frac{d}{dx}(e^x) = e^x \cdot 1 = e^x\).
-It all fits together!
+Note that when \(a = e\), we obtain \(\ln e = 1\), so \(\frac{d}{dx}(e^x) = e^x \cdot 1 = e^x\).
+The results are consistent.

 Explore — compare \(a^x\) with its derivative \(a^x \ln a\) for different bases:

-Set \(a = e \approx 2.718\) and the two curves overlap perfectly — that’s the magic of \(e\)!
+Set \(a = e \approx 2.718\) and the two curves overlap perfectly — this is the distinguishing property of \(e\).

 The Natural Logarithm